mdaconta/xlm-eco-api/README.md

 4. gRPC.
 You can download it [here](https://github.com/grpc/grpc/releases).
 5. Maven.
 The project has a pom file.
 The two key POM lifecycle commands are Compile and Package.
    The package command creates a runnable Jar file that you can use to run both the client and the server.
-6. Accounts and API keys with all the major LLM/SLM providers.
+6. Get Accounts and API keys with all the major LLM/SLM providers.
-7. Set up environment variables for all the API Keys.
+7. Set up the configuration file (copy src/main/resources/config.properties.template to config.properties).
+   Then add the following.
     1. OPENAI_API_KEY
-   2. GEMINI_PROJECT_ID
+    2. GEMINI_PROJECT_ID (working on getting the gemini api key working.
+Will have the provider updated soon).
+   **NOTE**: NEVER push up the config.properties file with any api keys (the .gitignore file should prevent that).

 ## Usage